 The Teacher sought Workers’ Compensation for her injuries.
 She argued that her shoulder injury arose squarely out of her employment as she was doing the work she was employed to do.
 Alternatively, she argued that, at the very least, her use of the rope swing was incidental to her work.
 The Regulator argued that her use of the rope swing was a “frolic” and was thus outside the employment relationship.

-The QIRC found it was not necessary for the Teacher to utilise the rope swing in order to supervise her students and because the activity was not approved, there was no inducement or encouragement from the employer, as compared with the scuba diving.
-The Teacher appealed her case to the Industrial Court of Queensland but her appeal was dismissed.
+The QIRC found it was not necessary for the Teacher to utilise the rope swing in order to supervise her students.
+Furthermore, because no one had approved the activity, there was no inducement or encouragement from the employer, as compared with the scuba diving.
+The Teacher appealed her case to the Industrial Court of Queensland but the Court dismissed her appeal.

 This case highlights the importance of taking safety precautions in the workplace.
 In particular, it identifies the need to ensure that all work related activities are approved and risk assessments completed.
 It also highlights the interesting legal distinctions between work activities, induced or encouraged non-work activities, and frolics.
 Understanding that legal distinction is vital for establishing liability and consequently sustaining a claim for workers’ compensation.